Company Liquidation in DIFC

 - With the help of the directors, create a Statement of Affairs paper for the creditors.
 It is a financial statement that goes into great depth on the Company’s financial situation.

-- distributing surplus money and realized assets to the relevant parties
+- Distributing surplus money and realized assets to the relevant parties.

 - Determine any pending claims against the Company and resolve them in the legal order of precedence.